-Beginning students acquire the basic skills needed to fabricate jewelry out of nonferrous metals (copper, brass, nickel, sterling, and gold).
+This two-semester course is the basis for any further jewelry explorations.
+In the first semester, students acquire the basic skills needed to fabricate jewelry out of nonferrous metals (copper, brass, nickel, sterling, and gold).
 A progression of techniques-from sawing, riveting, and soldering to bezel-stone setting-is combined with the refinement of design sensibilities and aesthetic considerations.
 The second semester continues the development of fabrication skills; examines the possibilities of content; and introduces additional techniques that explore texture, volume, and alternative methods of setting stones.
-The intermediate section explores the lost-wax casting process with an emphasis on matrix development.
-The second semester focuses on mechanisms as they apply to both jewelry and containers.
-Techniques included are hinges, clasps, and stone setting.

-Beginning/Intermediate/Advanced Jewelry I & II
+Intermediate Jewelry I & II